 - 3-4 cups ice cubes

-- Place everything in the jug of a blender.
+- Place everything in the jug of a blender, starting with the water and finishing with the ice cubes.

 - Pulse a few times to get things going, then blend until smooth.